 Dual Degree or Joint Degree MBA Students

-If you are participating in an approved Joint or Dual Degree program and receive a Wharton Fellowship, your award will be prorated based on the semesters registered at Wharton.
+If you are participating in an approved Dual Degree program within the University of Pennsylvania and receive a Wharton Fellowship, your award will be prorated based on the semesters registered at Wharton.
+Students participating in Joint Degree programs external to the University of Pennslyvania will receive one-quarter of the total sum of the Wharton Fellowship each semester enrolled at Wharton

 Maintaining Academic Performance Standards